adambard/learnxinyminutes-docs/de-de/nix-de.html.markdown

   ({ a = 1; b = 2; } // { a = 3; c = 4; })
   #=> { a = 3; b = 2; c = 4; }

-  # Das Schlüsselwort rec bezeichenet ein "rekursives Set", in dem sich Attribute
+  # Das Schlüsselwort rec bezeichnet ein "rekursives Set", in dem sich Attribute
   # aufeinander beziehen können.
   (let a = 1; in     { a = 2; b = a; }.b)
   #=> 1